Spec Marketplace Progress Security GitHub

 Local

-SQLite · Embedded
+SQLite · embedded

 Run on your laptop.
 Zero infrastructure.
 Start with labhit run and watch your pipeline execute.